 c) Alignment to the sun and other losses.

 d) Thermal physical expansion of the SVDS unit.

 e) Applied mathematical ideas: 'Stefan's law' and the 'input output power balance equation' (this includes losses).

 Facts found so far

-1) From my own 1st stage mathematical model and rough calculations, localized temperatures of 900 deg C+ could be achieved for SVDS.
+1) From my own first stage mathematical model and rough calculations, localised temperatures of 900 deg C+ could be achieved for SVDS.

 2) Other work done in the field of solar collector concentrators gives temperature figures, for example for parabolic reflectors, of 200-700 deg C.